 When your employee is paid (whether by direct deposit or cashing a check), it’s categorized as a debit to Payroll Liabilities.
 This reduces the total to $400, which represents the payroll taxes you still need to pay to the government ($200 withheld + $200 employer expense).

 When you pay your payroll taxes, that $400 withdrawal (or if you send multiple payments, the total of those payments) will also be categorized as a debit to Payroll Liabilities.
 The balance will now be $0 because you’ve paid all the amounts you owe for that payroll period.

-Of course, it’s not usually this simple; if you pay payroll taxes on a monthly or quarterly schedule, the balance has a chance to build up as those amounts accumulate from multiple payrolls.
-However, at any given time, you should be able to look up the total balance in your Payroll Liabilities account and determine what makes up that total.
+If you pay payroll taxes on a monthly or quarterly schedule, the balance builds up, as those amounts accumulate from multiple payrolls.
+However, at any given time, you can look up the total balance in your Payroll Liabilities account and determine what makes up that total.

 Wave payroll clearing

 - This is the automatically generated transfer between the bank account (where the funds were actually paid out of) and the Wave Payroll Clearing account.
-This also will bring the balance of the Wave Payroll Clearing account to zero.
+This also brings the balance of the Wave Payroll Clearing account to zero.

 - This is the withdrawal transaction from your bank account, which is recorded as a transfer to the Wave Payroll Clearing account.